401(K) Safe Harbor Plans

 Geek Out!

-For most safe harbor arrangements, one of those requirements is an annual notice requirement.
-The main benefit of providing a safe harbor 401(k) plan to employers is that, assuming all requirements (including the annual notice requirement) are met, participant elective deferrals and any safe harbor employer contributions are not subject to certain of the complex annual nondiscrimination tests that apply to traditional 401(k) plans such as ADP/ACP Testing and Top-Heavy Testing.
+The main benefit to the employer of providing a safe harbor 401(k) plan is that, assuming all requirements are met (including the annual notice requirement, if applicable), participant elective deferrals and any safe harbor employer contributions are not subject to certain of the complex annual nondiscrimination tests that apply to traditional 401(k) plans such as ADP/ACP Testing and Top-Heavy Testing.

 Special Notice Requirements Applicable to Restrictions on Mid-Year Amendments

-The purpose of the safe-harbor notice is to describe the terms of the plan, including the safe harbor contributions provided, for the upcoming plan year.
-In order to ensure that those plan terms continue for the entire plan year, the IRS does not generally permit safe-harbor plan terms to be amended mid-year, unless the mid-year changes are expressly permitted under IRS guidance.
+The purpose of the regular safe harbor notice described here is to generally describe to eligible employees the terms of the plan, including the safe harbor contributions that will be provided, for the upcoming plan year.
+In order to ensure that those plan terms continue for the entire plan year, the IRS does not generally permit safe harbor plan terms to be amended mid-year, unless the mid-year changes are expressly permitted under IRS guidance.

-A plan sponsor should always consult with legal counsel to determine if a desired mid-year plan amendment is permitted under a safe-harbor plan.
-The following is a partial list of some of the more common exceptions with respect to mid-year amendments which have been covered by recent IRS guidance:
+A plan sponsor should always consult with legal counsel to determine if a desired mid-year plan amendment is permitted under a safe harbor plan.
+The following is a partial list of some of the more common exceptions with respect to mid-year amendments which are permitted under IRS guidance:

-If the mid-year change is to a plan’s required safe harbor notice content, the plan sponsor generally must:
+If the mid-year change affects the information that was previously provided in the plan’s annual required safe harbor notice, the plan sponsor generally must:

 The safe harbor notice may be delivered electronically.
 The requirements for electronic delivery are set forth in Treas.
 Reg. § 1.401(a)-21.
 Additional information is also available in the reference material.

-One optional variation on the non-elective contribution safe harbor is the “wait-and-see” approach.
-Under this alternative, the employer typically waits until close to the end of the plan year, when it can run preliminary nondiscrimination tests for the plan year, to decide whether it would be beneficial to the employer to amend the plan to provide the 3% safe harbor non-elective contribution for that year.
+One optional variation on the non-elective contribution safe harbor is the “wait-and-see” approach (see here under “Non-elective Contribution Safe Harbor”).
+Under this alternative, the employer typically waits until close to the end of the plan year, when it can run preliminary nondiscrimination tests for the plan year, to decide whether it would be beneficial to amend the plan to provide the 3% safe harbor non-elective contribution for that year (i.e., whether the plan might be expected to fail one or more of the tests unless it were amended to be a safe harbor plan).

-On and after January 1, 2020, the SECURE Act provides that the annual notice requirement described herein does not apply to certain safe harbor non-elective contribution arrangements.
-Specifically, if a 401(k) plan provides for a safe harbor non-elective contribution equal to at least 3% of participant compensation, then the annual notice requirement does not apply.
+Effective on and after January 1, 2020, the regular annual notice requirement mentioned previously and described here no longer applies to safe harbor plans providing a safe harbor non-elective contribution equal to at least 3% of participant compensation.